billr578/shipwire/README.md

 `password` - (required) Shipwire password used for basic auth login to Shipwire.

 `open_timeout` - Read timeout in seconds.
-Default is 2.
+Default is `2`.

 `timeout` - Open/read timeout in seconds.
-Default is 5.
+Default is `5`.

 `endpoint` -  Endpoint base URL to use for requests.
 Specifying a value here will use that value is all Rails environments.
-Default is 'https://api.shipwire.com' for Rails production environment and 'https://api.beta.shipwire.com' for all other Rails environments.
+This value needs to change for your development and test environments.
+Default is `https://api.shipwire.com`.

 ## Testing